russell-n/apcommand/apcommand/accesspoints/broadcom/broadcom.rst

 Still, the use of `curl` seems inelegant, so I will attempt to do it with the python standard library module `urllib2` and related modules.

-.. note:: Right now I am trying out `requests <http://docs.python-requests.org/en/latest/>`_ instead of `urllib2` and `BeautifulSoup <http://www.crummy.com/software/BeautifulSoup/>`_ instead of just regular expressions.
+.. note:: Right now I am trying out `requests <http://docs.python-requests.org/en/latest/>`_ (a replacement for `urllib2`) and `BeautifulSoup <http://www.crummy.com/software/BeautifulSoup/>`_ with regular expressions to read the html output.

 The BroadcomBCM94718NR
 ----------------------